 The program offers academic support for persons seeking credentials within their religious community.
 It also offers an introduction of the New Thought Christian tradition to those that are seeking new approaches for spiritual growth.
-The M.Div. program is an advanced and socially relevant academic experience open to seekers of all walks and backgrounds.
+The M.Div. program is an advanced and socially relevant academic experience open to seekers of all walks.
 The program offers two tracks:

-The General Track, for those seeking spiritual or theological knowledge for the purpose of advancement within their current or desired field -- not necessarily for certification, licensing or ordination.

-The UFBL Track, for persons interested in becoming a Licensed/Ordained Universal Foundation for Better Living (UFBL) Minister.
-This track encompasses the General Track, but it requires Summer enrollment and the completion of 13 additional credit hours of UFBL (Denominational) courses mandated by the Foundation.
+- The General Track, for those seeking spiritual or theological knowledge for advancement within their current or desired field not necessarily for certification, licensing or ordination. - The UFBL Track, for persons interested in becoming an Ordained Universal Foundation for Better Living (UFBL) Minister.
+This track encompasses the General Track, but it requires the completion of additional courses